VC-MIPI-modules/vc_mipi_nvidia/README.md

 While v4l2-ctl won't work with a wrong metadata size, other streaming apps might be streaming, but will have a lack of timestamp information.<br>

 In the device tree include file of the configured board/som combination there is a parameter called **VC_MIPI_METADATA_H**. </br>
 This #define must be set according to your attached sensor.
 If you have a board with different sensors connected, it might be, that they need different values for the metadata height.
-In that case, your should alter the values in the parameter **embedded_metadata_height** directly in the modeX node of the attached sensor.</br>
+In that case, you should alter the values in the parameter **embedded_metadata_height** directly in the modeX node of the attached sensor.</br>
 The Embedded Metadata Height parameter is available for nearly all soms with exception of the Jetson Nano.

 You can check your configured Embedded Metadata Height parameter on the running system with e.g.: